maximilien-noal/AmpShell/README.md

 ### Multiple DOSBox support

 The emulator we all know and love has alot of variations out there (DOSBox SVN, ECE, SVN Daum, DOSBox-X, ...), so that's why you can use another DOSBox executable and config files on a per-game basis if you need to.

+### Command Line options

+In this mode, AmpShell will launch the game, and exit.
+The GUI will be not shown.

+-g to run a game (with its name or main executable path) -s to run its setup utility
+-v for verbosity